FG-Unofficial-Developers-Guild/FG-Aura-Effect/README.md

 This extension accommodates auras and area-of-effect buffs/debuffs by adding/removing effects to other characters based on proximity.

 # Compatibility and Instructions
-This extension has been tested with [FantasyGrounds Unity](https://www.fantasygrounds.com/home/FantasyGroundsUnity.php) 4.1.4 (2021-06-08).
+This extension has been tested with [FantasyGrounds Unity](https://www.fantasygrounds.com/home/FantasyGroundsUnity.php) 4.1.5 (2021-08-24).
-It is also partially-compatible with FantasyGrounds Classic 3.3.15, although all creatures are counted as medium--regardless of size.

 It works with the 3.5E, 4E, 5E, PFRPG, and PFRPG2 rulesets.